fbpx Skip to Content

 Yes, Jesus died.

 And although they didn’t know it yet, the disciples, Mary, and Mary Magdalene would soon witness the miracle.
-Jesus didn’t just die, He rose!
+Jesus didn’t just die, He rose again!
 The story of Jesus our Savior was unfolding.

 Good Friday Prayer Points and Reflections

 Good Friday celebrations remind us of what is coming.
 Easter Sunday and an empty tomb.
 His wounds are our awakening.
-Peter said it best in 1 Peter 2:24 – “by His wounds we are healed”.
+Peter quotes Isaiah in 1 Peter 2:24 – “by His wounds we are healed.”

 I for one, am so thankful for the Good Friday message.
 Powerless and drowning in our sins, unable to change our circumstances, Jesus made a way for us.
 He is still making a way for any who will accept His sacrifice.

-I think the women of Easter understood Good Friday in ways the disciples couldn’t.
-These women reflected and prayed throughout the ordeal.
-They didn’t leave Jesus’ side.
-And they were first at the tomb to witness the glory of its’ emptiness.
+I think the women of Easter understood Good Friday in some ways the disciples couldn’t.
+I believe these women reflected and prayed throughout the ordeal.
+They witnessed Jesus on the cross and were first at the tomb to see the glory of its’ emptiness.

 With this in mind, I believe Good Friday prayers and reflections will absolutely prepare us to receive what God seeks to teach us in this season.
-To hear the Good Friday sermons with new ears.
-To sing Good Friday hymns with a fervor that we may not have felt in some time.
+To hear Good Friday sermons with new ears, and to sing Good Friday hymns with a fervor that we may not have felt in some time.

 So how can you pray fitting Good Friday prayers?
 Here are some things to consider as you enter this holy season: